WacMan/Displug/README.md

 Once this is all done, you should be able to start the bot by typing **node .** in the command prompt.
 # Usage
 By default, the prefix for the bot is +, so type +help to get started.
+Bot only responds to commands from Discord for now.
+No interaction from plug.dj.